ParaState/SafeStakeOperator/docs/safestake-running-an-operator-node-on-going.md

 If you are using our default settings, all data other than configration files is stored in the folder `/data`.
 It is possible for Geth/Nethermind/Besu/Erigon and lighthouse to resync data in a new machine.
 For operator, it is important to always backup and copy the folder `/data/operator/` to the new machine before you start operator in the new machine.

-Some description of the folders and files under `/data/operator/v1/prater/`:
+Some description of the folders and files under `/data/operator/v1/holesky/`:
 ```
-── prater
+── holesky
     ├── contract_record.yml # record the current synced block number
     ├── dvf_node_db # hotstuff consensus files
     ├── node_key.json # operator's public and private key